mcarifio/resume/README.md

 # todo

-* Add https let's encrypt key to https://mike.carif.io/
+* Add https let's encrypt key to https://mike.carif.io/.
+Use caddy as the server?
 * Add styling with css via pandoc.
 Learn css.
 * Generate htmx?
 * Author in .mdx instead?